isador555/MVC-framework-in-PHP/README.md

 # MVC-framework-in-PHP
-Simple framework written in PHP using the MVC model.
+Simple application written in PHP using the MVC model.